Tamagotchi Connection

 Versions 5 and 6 have different levels.

 If the Tamagotchi cannot find a partner from another device to have babies with, a matchmaker will come, allowing the Tamagotchi to have a baby with a computer-controlled Tamagotchi character.
 This applies to versions 1 to 4 and 6 only.
 Version 5 introduces a Dating Show game in which the user must play to gain a CPU partner.

 Versions

-All Tamagotchi Devices are capable of connecting with each other; however, a character from a newer Version will show on an older version as the mystery character known as Nazotchi.
+All Tamagotchi Connection devices are capable of connecting with each other; however, a character from a newer Version will show on an older version as the mystery character known as Nazotchi.

 Tamagotchi Connection v2 (2004)

 The Tamagotchi Connection v2 introduces "Gotchi Points", an in-game currency used to buy shop items.
 Also, more games are unlocked as the Tamagotchi ages.
-It has 6 stages of life:
+It has six stages of life: